Searcy County, Arkansas: Government

+Politics

 Along with adjacent Newton County, Searcy is unique among Arkansas counties in being traditionally Republican in political leanings even during the overwhelmingly Democratic "Solid South" era.
 This Republicanism resulted from their historical paucity of slaves, in turn created by infertile soils unsuitable for intensive cotton farming, and produced support for the Union during the Civil War.
 These were the only two counties in Arkansas to be won by Alf Landon in 1936, Wendell Willkie in 1940, Charles Evans Hughes in 1916, and even Calvin Coolidge in 1924.
 In Presidential elections post-1932, Harry S. Truman and Jimmy Carter are the only Democrats to carry the county.
 In the 1992 election George H. W. Bush won his second-highest margin in the state, despite former Arkansas governor Bill Clinton being the Democratic nominee.
 In fact, Republican nominee Bob Dole also carried the county 4 years later despite Clinton's success almost everywhere else in the state.
 Republicans have received over 60 percent of the vote in the county in every election since 2000.
 In 2016, Donald Trump received more than 79 percent of the vote in the county, while former Arkansas First Lady Hillary Clinton received just 16 percent.
-In 2020, Trump received more than 83 percent of the vote.
-Trump's performances in both elections are the best of any candidate in the county's history.
+In 2020, Trump received more than 83 percent of the vote, and in 2024 he received over 85%.
+Trump's performances in each of these elections are the best of any candidate in the county's history.

 The county is in Arkansas's 1st congressional district, which from Reconstruction until 2010 sent only Democrats to the U.S. House.
-That year, it elected Republican Rick Crawford, who currently holds the seat as of 2014.
-In the Arkansas House of Representatives Searcy County is represented by second-term Republican David Branscum from the 83rd (and formerly the 90th prior to 2013) district.
+That year, it elected Republican Rick Crawford, who currently holds the seat as of 2023.
+In the Arkansas House of Representatives Searcy County is represented by first-term Republican Steven Walker from the 27th district.